paulkamsteeg/ru-ai-pacman/1-python/readme.md

 #### Executing `.py` files from the command prompt

 You can also invoke Python directly to execute your `.py` file from outside PyCharm.
+This is an advanced procedure that some students may wish to use, but in general we suggest using the PyCharm method described above.

-To do so you need to first start a command prompt.
+To execute Python from the command prompt, you need to first start a command prompt.
+This can be done from the start menu (by searching for 'cmd').

 To execute your `.py` file you then need to change directory to the directory where your file exists.
-You do this using the 'cd' command.
+You do this using [the `cd`) command](http://www.computerhope.com/issues/ch000795.htm).

-So if, for example, your file `example.py` was saved in

-`C:\Documents and Settings\user\PycharmProjects\pythonTutorial`

-you would first do

-`cd C:\Documents and Settings\user\PycharmProjects\pythonTutorial`

-Now you can run your `.py` file by typing `python example.py`.
+Then you can run your `.py` file by typing `python example.py`.

 You can also execute your file with command line options by simply adding them to the above line.
 For example to add 2 options 'option1' and 'option2' use `python example.py option1 option2`.

 ### Writing Scripts
----

 Now that you've got a handle on how to use Python interactively and how to invoke Python on scripts, let's write a simple Python script that demonstrates Python's `for` loop.
-Create a file and fill it with the following code.
-Run this file (using either the command line or PyCharm) and see what happens.
+Create a new file in the `1-python` directory called `fruit.py` (right-click the directory in PyCharm and choose `New -> Python file`) and fill it with the following code.
+Run this file (using either the command line or PyCharm, see above) and see what happens.
 Try to understand why the script produces the output that you see.

 ```py
 # This is what a comment looks like